 This recipe will also work great with beef - use slow cooking cuts like chuck, gravy beef and brisket.
 I don't think the flavours will work with lamb.
-I tried this recipe with chicken and found it doesn't work quite as well, it works better with coconut milk (see note 1b) but the recipe required other adjustments too so given the popularity of this recipe, I will share the chicken version soon!
+And I've now shared the chicken version - Vietnamese Coconut Caramel Chicken (it's stickier / saucier).

 1b.
 Coconut water is different from coconut milk.
 It's more like a whitish water, and it tastes salty / sweet, and not really of coconut at all.
 It's sold at supermarkets here in Australia in the drinks aisle - it's popular for "healthy" smoothies and the like, and costs $2 - $3 (Asian stores are cheaper).

 This recipe does actually work great with coconut milk as well, and I've since shared a coconut milk version using chicken - Vietnamese Coconut Caramel Chicken.

 2. Eschallots are also known as French shallots / French onions and look like small onions.
 Don't get too hung up on this - you can even use normal onions.
 Just finely chop 1/4 cup.
 Eschallots are good because they are more delicate than normal onions so they add the flavour but dissolve into the sauce.

 3. PORK TENDERNESS: The variable in this recipe is the time it takes for the liquid to reduce down vs pork being tender.
 If your pork is not quite tender enough by the time the braising liquid is almost evaporated, just add 1/2 cup water and keep cooking.